inerttila/Excel-Data-App/README.md

 To compile the C++ part of the application, follow these steps:

-1. Open your command prompt or terminal.
-2. Navigate to the project's root directory.
+1. Open your terminal and navigate to the project's root directory
-3. Use the `g++` command to compile the `main.cpp` file and create an executable named `timesheet_app`.
+2. Use the `g++` command to compile the `main.cpp` file and create an executable named `timesheet_app`.
 Run the following command:

 ```bash
   g++ main.cpp -o timesheet_app